NervanaSystems/ngraph-python/doc/source/adding_new_ops.rst

                 self.append("np.prod({}, axis=0, out={})", x, out)

-   In ``ngraph/transformers/gputransform.py``, add the following in the ``ElementWiseKernel`` class for ethe lement-wise CUDA C kernel.
+   In ``ngraph/transformers/gputransform.py``, add the following in the ``ElementWiseKernel`` class for the element-wise CUDA C kernel.
 Here, ops are first buffered in a list, and then the kernel is compiled at the end. ::

         class ElementWiseKernel(GPUKernel):